aidlran/librebase/packages/keyrings/README.md

-# @librebase/keyrings
+# @astrobase/keyrings

-A keyring and identity system for Librebase based on `@librebase/wraps`.
+A keyring and identity system for Astrobase.